 In fleet management, securing the safety and efficiency of your vehicles is an absolute.
 Installing dashcams with live GPS tracking can make all the difference, providing real-time insights into your fleet’s activities.
 This simple guide will walk you through the process of dash cam installation, offering a comprehensive solution for better fleet management.

 Before starting the installation, gather the necessary tools together to help guarantee a smoother process.
 Unpack your dashcam and familiarize yourself with its components, such as the main unit, cameras, wiring harness, power cable and any cord zip ties.
-Some dashcam units, like the CP2-LTE 2 Channel HD Recorder Dashcam from SmartWitness, will not require a power drill or screwdrivers.
+Some dashcam units, like the CP2-LTE 2 Channel HD Recorder Dashcam from Xirgo Technologies, will not require a power drill or screwdrivers.
 You can mount it using the adhesives only, making the installation simple.

 Selecting the right mounting locations is imperative for effective dash cam installation.
 Appropriate positions provide unobstructed views and minimal interference.
 Common mounting points include the windshield behind the rearview mirror or on the dashboard for a discreet appearance.